y-suraj/Javascript-Practicals-and-Tests/Basic Concepts and Projects/Project 2 - JS Essentials/README.md

 let sym1 = Symbol("JavaScript is fun!");
 let sym2 = Symbol("JavaScript is fun!");
 console.log("These two Symbols are the same:", sym1 === sym2); // false
 // In the first half, JS concludes that the strings are the same.
 They have the same value, and the same type.
 However, in the second part, each symbol is unique.
-Therefore, although they contain the same string, they are nor the same, and output false when compared.
+Therefore, although they contain the same string, they are not the same, and output false when compared.

 // Undefined
 let unassigned;